IBCNServices/lab-kappa-docs/setup-mac.md

-# GDV & DevOps general installation manual for macOS
+# General installation manual for macOS

 In contrast to the Windows installation, Mac users can still use VirtualBox for their virtual machines.
 A transition to VMWare is possible, but this is only with a paid license.
 Other non-free VM-software for macOS is Parallels Desktop.